Siriusq/cv/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a developer with a primary focus on C# and Unity technologies.
+I am a software developer specializing in C# and Flutter.

-Currently, I am actively engaged in learning augmented reality development, while also seeking a Ph.D. position in the field of extended reality (XR).
-My research interests encompass extended reality, human-computer interaction, and game development.
+My primary focus is on extended reality (XR), and I'm actively expanding my expertise in this field while seeking a Ph.D. position.
+My research interests include XR, human-computer interaction (HCI), and game development.

-Additionally, I am passionate about contributing to open-source projects and maintaining computers as a hobby.
+Outside of my professional work, I enjoy contributing to open-source projects and maintaining computer hardware.
 {style="text-align: justify;"}